St Ignatius College, Enfield: History

 In 1987, the lower and upper schools amalgamated at Turkey Street, a development made possible by a major building programme, including an extension to the main building.
 The school became grant-maintained in 1993, but returned to Voluntary Aided status in September 1999.
 In 1998 the school started to build the Octagon which houses a computer suite, chapel and a library.
 The building work was completed in 2000 and was handed over to the school later that year.
 Also in 2000, Roselands, previously the residence for the Jesuits, was refurbished.
 It became the Roselands Centre, housing the Sixth Form.
 In 2023, school enrolment was 1,107.

 Michael Blundell became the college's first lay Headmaster when he succeeded Fr Antony Forrester SJ, in 1986.
 Mr Blundell was, in turn, succeeded as Headmaster by Paul Adams, who retired in the summer of 2007, and was replaced by John-Paul Morrison, who left the post of headmaster in December 2013.
 Andrew Dickson took over the post on an interim basis until a replacement for John-Paul Morrison could be found.
-Kelly took over from Dickson in 2014 and retired from his role in 2016 and was succeeded by Mrs O'Keeffe, the first female headteacher of a Jesuit secondary school in the United Kingdom.
+Kelly took over from Dickson in 2014 and retired from his role in 2016 and was succeeded by Mary O'Keeffe, the first female headteacher of a Jesuit secondary school in the United Kingdom.
+Upon O'Keefe's retirement in July 2025, Natasha Socretes became the new headteacher.

 In 2019, the college was rated as "Good" by Ofsted.
 In 2023, the school was one of those identified as having buildings that could be structurally unsound because reinforced autoclaved aerated concrete had been used in their construction.
+In 2025, the school was re-inspected by Ofsted and found to be Outstanding in all areas except sixth form provision, which was rated Good.

+Headteachers and prefects of studies

+At first, the school was led not by a headteacher, but a "prefect of studies".
+These were: